DecentraLabsCom/Smart-Contracts/docs/reservations.md

 Confirmation inserts an exclusive (`resourceType = 0`) range into the interval calendar, queues the reservation for later settlement, and stores the provider share.
-A concurrent FMU resource (`resourceType = 1`) uses the same lifecycle without the exclusive-calendar conflict path, but counts active overlapping reservations against the lab's on-chain `maxConcurrentReservations` before the treasury call.
-The count and confirmation are one atomic contract transition;
+A concurrent FMU resource (`resourceType = 1`) uses the same lifecycle without the exclusive-calendar conflict path and records active reservations in the concurrency index.
+The Diamond does not store or enforce a per-lab concurrent-user limit: overlapping FMU confirmations are valid on-chain, and `getConcurrentReservationCount` is a read-only occupancy query rather than an authorization primitive.

-the read-only occupancy query is not an authorization primitive.
+The concurrent-user policy is provider-owned and off-chain.
+The provider's lab metadata declares `maxConcurrentUsers`; the canonical provider backend reads the overlapping on-chain count, validates that declaration and the effective station capacity, and serializes the decision with a shared MySQL advisory lock before submitting the provider confirmation.
+An invalid or missing `maxConcurrentUsers` declaration is a provider-policy rejection; unavailable metadata, station-capacity or lock infrastructure leaves provider processing retryable.
+A caller with on-chain provider confirmation authority that bypasses this backend can therefore create overlapping FMU reservations without the provider's metadata limit.

 ## Finalization and queries